DOT Physical Urine Test

 Here are the basics of the DOT physical urine test:

-- Any medication you are taking needs to be declared at this time so that it can be factored into results.
+• Any medication you are taking needs to be declared at this time to be factored into results.

 Introduction